atecon/calendar_utils/README.md

-% The "calendar_utils" package for Gretl
+# The "calendar_utils" package for Gretl

-# Introduction
 Collection of useful date time related tools.
 Most functions are convenience functions for working with date strings and date string series.

 The package comprises three public functions which are described in the following.